bordoley/reactive-js/docs/interfaces/containers.EnumeratorLike.md

 [containers](../modules/containers.md).EnumeratorLike

-An interactive mutable `ContainerLike` that can be used to iterate over an underlying source of data.
+An interactive mutable enumerator that can be used to iterate over an underlying source of data.

 ## Type parameters